 Concentration of Etanercept in Human Milk

-In collaboration with Dr. Brookie Best at the UC San Diego Skaggs School of Pharmacy and Pharmaceutical Sciences (https://pharmacy.ucsd.edu/faculty/best), we determined the concentration of etanercept in human milk samples from parents prescribed this medication during lactation.
-In addition, we are evaluating child growth through medical record review and child neurodevelopment through maternal report questionnaires.
+Goal: Determine the concentration of Etanercept in human milk samples from parents prescribed this medication during lactation.
+In addition, we evaluated child growth through medical record review and child neurodevelopment through maternal report questionnaires.

 Bertrand K, Rossi S, Wells A, Best B, Chambers CD.
 The Concentration of Etanercept in Human Milk and Infant Outcomes.
 J Rheumatol.
 2023;50(5):712-714. doi:10.3899/jrheum.220724